Arkanthara/digital_forensic/cc2.typ

 In computer science, information hiding is the principle of segregation of the design decisions in a computer program that are most likely to change, thus protecting other parts of the program from extensive modification if the design decision is changed

-== Steganography: hidden communication
-Steganography is the art/science of communicating hiding the existence of the communication

-In contrast to cryptography, where the enemy is allowed to intercept and modify messages without being able to violate the security ensured by a cryptosystem, the goal of steganography is to hide messages inside other harmless messages in a way that does not allow the enemy to even detect the presence of the embedded secret message
+- steganography (linguistic/technical)
+- watermarking

-== Cryptography
+=== Cryptography

 Cryptography is the study of secure communications techniques that allow only the sender and intended recipient of a message to view its contents.

 The term is derived from the Greek word kryptos, which means hidden.
 It is closely associated to encryption, which is the act of scrambling ordinary text into what is known as ciphertext and then back again upon arrival

-== Steganography
+== Steganography: hidden communication

+Steganography is the art/science of communicating hiding the existence of the communication

+In contrast to cryptography, where the enemy is allowed to intercept and modify messages without being able to violate the security ensured by a cryptosystem, *the goal of steganography is to hide messages inside other harmless messages* in a way that does not allow the enemy to even detect the presence of the embedded secret message

 - Greek Words : STEGANOS – “Covered” GRAPHIE – “Writing”
 - Steganography is the art and science of writing hidden messages in such a way that no one apart from the intended recipient knows of the existence of the message.
 - This can be achieve by concealing the existence of information within seemingly harmless carriers or cover